 Currently they are only available to buy online at www.itsoktosay.org – though postage and packaging is free, worldwide, and payment is via PayPal to avoid foreign currency complications.
 We will also soon be approaching various retail outlets to make enquiries about selling them in-store.

 Where are you based?

 We are based in Melbourne, Australia.
-We are also in the process of setting up in the UK.
+We also have a local UK distribution point in Chester, England.

 Why Dancing With The Black Dog?